Loading...

 To go to the Remote PCs editor, right-click a server and choose Show in the Editor.

-For additional info, see Sites in the RAS Console.
+For additional info, see .

 To view the properties of a Remote PC, highlight the computer in the navigation tree and click Tasks > Properties.
 This opens the Remote PC properties dialog.